TelmoRibeiro/EmbSys/README.md

 ## To Do
 1) add photo support - DOING
-2) mobile - ON HOLD
+2) ultrasound sensor is not 100% reliable - but code isn't helping as well
-3) when sensor_e is sent a photo should also be
+3) mobile - ON HOLD
-4) last state and re-setup
+4) when sensor_e is sent a photo should also be
-5) proper shutdown and block in arduino
+5) last state and re-setup
-6) ipv4 as an argument support
+6) proper shutdown and block in arduino
-7) ultrasound sensor is not 100% reliable (not much we can do)
+7) ipv4 as an argument support

 ## Contacts
 telmo.ribeiro@fc.up.pt